 14. Optimizing your Meta Descriptions to Increase CTR in the SERP

 To increase the number of visitors who click on your website in a search engine results page, you need to optimize your meta descriptions.
-One study, published by Adobe, shows that an optimization of a meta description can significantly increase traffic to your landing page – the results of the study saw an 86 percent increase in CTR from SERP.
+One study, published by Adobe, shows that an optimization of a meta description can significantly increase traffic to your blog or landing page – the results of the study saw an 86 percent increase in CTR from SERP.
 This specific case study focused on using branded messaging in the meta description.
 Changing your meta descriptions is a no-cost strategy that’s easy to implement.
 Meta descriptions should be concise, kept to under 160 characters, should be unique, and must be specific to the specific page you’re advertising.

 15. Pay-Per Click (PPC) Advertising